 - "GLOBALSOFT DEVELOPMENT AND MARKETING OF SOFTWARE AND COMPUTING SYSTEMS MATERIAL SOCIETE ANONYME", with registered office in Nea Smyrni, Attica, in which the Company participates with 97,09%, - "PROFILE SYSTEMS & SOFTWARE (CYPRUS) LTD", with registered office in Cyprus, in which the Company participates with 100%. - "COMPUTER INTERNATIONAL FRANCHISE LIMITED LIABILITY COMPANY", with registered office in Nea Smyrni, Attica, in which the Company participates with 50,18%.
-It is noted that the said Company has been dissolved and is currently under liquidation which (liquidation) has not yet been completed. - "PROFILE SOFTWARE (UK) LTD", with registered office in the United Kingdom, in which the above Cypriot subsidiary participates with 100%, - "PROFILE DIGITAL RECORDING, STORAGE AND RELEASE OF MINUTES OF COURT MEETINGS SOCIETE ANONYME" (Special Purpose Vehicle), with registered office in Nea Smyrni, Attica, in which company (Special Purpose Vehicle) the Company participates with 100%, and - "LOGIN S.A.", with registered office in France, in which PROFILE SYSTEMS & SOFTWARE (CYPRUS) LTD participates with 99,92% and PROFILE SOFTWARE (UK) LTD with 0,08%.
-The acquisition of the said company and the subsequent acquisition of control over it were realized on 6 July 2017 and the acquisition of its overall shares (100%) was concluded, pursuant to the Takeover Agreement, in July 2018.
+It is noted that the said Company has been dissolved and is currently under liquidation which (liquidation) has not yet been completed. - "PROFILE SOFTWARE (UK) LTD", with registered office in the United Kingdom, in which the above Cypriot subsidiary participates with 100%, - "PROFILE DIGITAL RECORDING, STORAGE AND RELEASE OF MINUTES OF COURT MEETINGS SOCIETE ANONYME" (Special Purpose Vehicle), with registered office in Nea Smyrni, Attica, in which company (Special Purpose Vehicle) the Company participates with 100%, - "LOGIN S.A.", with registered office in France, in which PROFILE SYSTEMS & SOFTWARE (CYPRUS) LTD participates with 99,92% and PROFILE SOFTWARE (UK) LTD with 0,08%. - "PROFILE TECHNOLOGIES COMMERCAIL AND INDUSTRIAL COMPANY SINGLE MEMBER SOCIETE ANONYME", with registered office in Thessaloniki, in which the company participates with 100%.
+The company was set up on 16 June 2020.

-Furthermore, the significant direct or indirect participations in the share capital and the voting rights of the Company pursuant to the provisions of articles 9 to 11 of I. 3556/2007 are the following:
+Furthermore, the significant direct or indirect participations in the share capital and the voting rights of the Company pursuant to the provisions of articles 9 to 11 of l.
+3556/2007 are the following:

-- Charalambos Stasinopoulos: 4.116.197 shares and voting rights (a percentage of 34,85%). - Latover Holdings Limited (owned by Mr. Char.
-Stasinopoulos): 1.771.830 shares and voting rights (a percentage of 15,00 %).
+- Charalambos Stasinopoulos: 3.791.997 shares and voting rights (a percentage of 31,856%). - Latover Holdings Limited (owned by Mr. Char.
+Stasinopoulos): 1.771.830 shares and voting rights (a percentage of 14,88%).